Before the day

 Hold this question

-As you move through the tools, notice one work issue where the visible problem may be only the surface.
+As you move through the tools, notice one real situation where the visible problem may be only the surface.

 One of six